-The following graph compares the cumulative stockholder return on our common stock relative to the Nasdaq Composite, the S&P 600 Restaurants Index and a peer group consisting of: Bloomin' Brands, Inc., Brinker International, Inc., The Cheesecake Factory Incorporated, BJ's Restaurants, Inc., Red Robin Gourmet Burgers, Inc. and Texas Roadhouse, Inc. The peer group consists of companies which compete in the casual dining segment of the restaurant industry.
+The following graph compares the cumulative stockholder return on our common stock relative to the Nasdaq Composite, our peer group, which consists of: BJ's Restaurants, Inc., Bloomin' Brands, Inc., Brinker International, Inc., Cracker Barrel Old Country Store, Inc., Denny's Corporation, Red Robin Gourmet Burgers, Inc. and Ruth's Hospitality Group, Inc. and our prior peer group.
+Our peer group consists of companies which compete in the casual dining segment of the restaurant industry and have comparable market capitalizations.
 The comparison assumes a \$100 initial investment and the reinvestment of dividends.
 This graph is furnished and not filed with the SEC.
 Notwithstanding anything to the contrary set forth in any of our previous filings made under the Securities Act of 1933 or the Securities Exchange Act of 1934 that incorporate future filings made by us under those statutes, the below stock performance graph is not to be incorporated by reference in any prior filings, nor shall it be incorporated by reference into any future filings made by us under those statutes.